snotskie/ttrpg/md/index.md

 To perform a Check:

 1. **Table Discretion:** At table discretion, it's determined which Stat is normally associated with the action and if the action will be easier or harder than normal, as described in the Easy and Hard Checks table below.
 2. **Choose Stat:** Choose a Stat to roll.
-Your options are the Stat normally associated with the action, any Stat you have balanced with that Stat, or History if the action is related enough to your Backstory or Aptitudes.
+Your options are any Stat in the scope of the Stat normally associated with the action.
 3. **Roll:** Roll your Stat Die for the chosen Stat.
 4. **Outcome:** The higher you roll, the greater your degree of success, as described in the Check Outcomes table below.
 5. **Boons and Busts:** Some successes grant you additional benefits, called "boons," while others are accompanied by complications, called "busts."
 If you get a boon and a bust on the same Check, they do not cancel each other out, but lead to a more nuanced result.